 Jim Amos, Education Supervisor/Lead Teacher, Tecumseh State Correctional Institution

-“Jack Guggenmos is a first class individual, educator and coach.
+“Jack Guggenmos is a first-class individual, educator and coach.
 He is also a proven leader and winner!
 He understands what it takes to run successful programs and has the innate ability to deliver the message.
-Jack gave a super presentation to the parents during our Plattsmouth Sportsmanship Kickoff Night on August 2, 2012.
+Jack gave a super presentation to the parents during our Plattsmouth Sportsmanship Kickoff Night.
 After witnessing his presentation, I would highly recommend Jack Guggenmos as a speaker to any group, be it staff, students, parents or community leaders.”

 Shaun Brothers, C.A.A., Athletics & Activities Director, Plattsmouth High School, Plattsmouth, NE